SalomePlatform/yacs/doc/modification.rst

 The property page for container allows to modify the name and a set of machine parameters of the selected container object.
 At the beginning, machine parameters are initialized with the default values.
 For most parameters, the default values can be used.
-The user can select a host from a list obtained with help of SALOME resource manager or use the **automatic** option to let SALOME selects computers.
+The user can select a resource from a list obtained with help of SALOME resource manager or use the **automatic** option to let SALOME selects computers.
+The user can only modify resource parameters (Resource tab) when the **automatic** option has been choosen.
+In that case, resource parameters are constraints used by the resource manager to select the best resource for the container.
+In the other case (specific resource selected), the resource parameters come from the resource manager, are the effective ones and are only displayed.

 The user can apply modifications to the selected container object by pressing **Apply** button.
 In such a case YACS module changes properties of the selected container definition according to new values from the Input Panel and updates the Tree View if it is needed.